maurovm/thesis_template/README.md

-# Oxford Engineering thesis template
+# Oxford thesis template

-OxEngThesis: LaTeX template for an undergraduate 4th year project (4YP) report or a DPhil/PhD thesis for a student of the
-[Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
+OxEngThesis: LaTeX template for an undergraduate 4th year project (4YP) report or a DPhil / PhD thesis for a student of the [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).